ykcoatepe/portfolio_exporter/README.md

 In the app (Pre-Market → Micro‑MOMO Analyzer), you can optionally type a comma‑separated symbol list; leave blank to use the latest `meme_scan_*.csv`.

+Clear scanner list: In the Analyzer menu, choose C and type CLEAR to wipe the saved symbols.
+(We confirm destructive actions per HIG/NNg.)

 Outputs when files are enabled:
 - `out/micro_momo_scored.csv`
 - `out/micro_momo_orders.csv`